claranet/cloud-deploy-docs/source/rst/quick-start.rst

 Introduction
 ------------

-Ghost aims to deploy, in a secure and reliable way, applications in the Cloud.
+Ghost aims to deploy applications in the Cloud, in a secure and reliable way.
-Actual version support only AWS .
+Actual version support only AWS.

 Ghost Features
 ______________

   * Developed in Python.

-  * For continuous deployment.
+  * Designed for continuous deployment.

   * Create, configure and update AWS EC2 instances.